londailey6937/QuillPilot-Web/docs/WRITERS_REFERENCE.md

 ---

-#### 💬 Comments & Annotations ⭐ NEW
+#### 💬 Inline Margin Comments ⭐ NEW

-Leave notes for yourself or beta readers throughout your manuscript.

-**Categories:**

-- 📝 **General**: General notes and reminders
-- 💡 **Suggestion**: Ideas for improvement
-- ❓ **Question**: Things to research or verify
-- ✏️ **Correction**: Errors to fix
+Add comments directly in the margin alongside your text - no modal popups interrupting your flow.

+**How to Use:**

+1. Click "Comments" in the right panel to enable margin comments
+2. Select text in your document
+3. Click "Add comment" in the margin panel
+4. Type your comment and choose a highlight color
+5. Press ⌘+Enter (or click Add) to save

 **Features:**

-- **Beta Reader Mode**: Toggle to show only comments meant for others
-- **Filter by Category**: Focus on one type of comment
+- **Color-coded highlights**: Choose from yellow, green, blue, pink, or orange
+- **Click to navigate**: Click any comment to scroll to and highlight the referenced text
-- **Resolve Comments**: Mark items as addressed
+- **Resolve comments**: Mark items as addressed (they appear faded)
-- **Filter Resolved**: Hide completed items

-**How to Use:**

-1. Select text you want to annotate
-2. Open Advanced Tools → Comments
-3. Choose a category and write your note
-4. Toggle Beta Reader Mode when sharing with others
+- **Delete comments**: Remove comments and their highlights
+- **Sorted by position**: Comments appear in document order

+**Best Uses:**

+- Self-editing notes ("Check this dialogue")
+- Beta reader feedback collection
+- Revision reminders ("Expand this scene")
+- Research notes ("Verify historical accuracy")

 **💡 Tips:**

-- Use Questions for facts you need to verify later
+- Use different colors for different types of notes
-- Mark suggestions as resolved once you've addressed them
+- Resolve comments as you address them to track progress
-- Beta Reader Mode hides your personal notes when sharing
+- Comments are saved per document automatically

 ---